Franco-Thai War: French

 consisted of the Indochinese infantry of the 3rd and 4th Regiments of Tonkinese Rifles (Tirailleurs Tonkinois), together with a battalion of Montagnards (indigenous Vietnamese highlanders), French regulars of the Colonial Infantry (Troupes coloniales), and French Foreign Legion units.

-The Vichy French Navy had the light cruiser Lamotte-Picquet and four avisos in French Indochina.
+The Vichy French Navy only had the light cruiser Lamotte-Picquet and four small avisos in French Indochina.

 The Vichy French Air Force (Armée de l'Air) had approximately 100 aircraft, of which roughly 60 could be considered front-line.
 These included thirty Potez 25 TOE reconnaissance/fighter-bombers, four Farman 221 heavy bombers, six Potez 542 bombers, nine Morane-Saulnier M.S.406 fighters, and eight Loire 130 reconnaissance/bomber flying boats.

 Thai

-The slightly larger Thai Army was a relatively well-equipped force.
-Consisting of 60,000 men, it was made up of four armies.
-The largest were the "Burapha Army" with five divisions and the "Isan Army" with three divisions.
-Independent formations under direct control of the army high command included two motorized cavalry battalions, one artillery battalion, one signals battalion, one engineer battalion, and one armored regiment.
+The slightly larger Royal Thai Army was a relatively well-equipped force.
+Consisting of 60,000 men, it was made up of three armies.
+The largest were the "Burapha Army" with five divisions, the "Isan Army" with three divisions and "Independent formations" under direct control of the army high command included two motorized cavalry battalions, one artillery battalion, one signals battalion, one engineer battalion, and one armored regiment.
 The artillery was a mixture of Krupp guns and modern Bofors guns and howitzers, while 60 Carden Loyd tankettes and 30 Vickers 6-ton tanks made up the bulk of the army's tank force.

-The Royal Thai Navy included two Thonburi-class coastal defense ships, 12 torpedo boats, and four Japanese-made submarines.
-The Royal Thai Navy was inferior to the French naval forces in Southeast Asia, but the Royal Thai Air Force held both a quantitative and qualitative edge over the local Armée de l'Air units.
+The Royal Thai Navy included two Thonburi-class coastal defense ships, HTMS Thonburi and HTMS Sri Ayudhya, 12 torpedo boats, and four Japanese-made submarines.
+In spite of its numerical superiority and more recent boats, Royal Thai Navy was arguably inferior to the French naval forces in Southeast Asia.

+The Royal Thai Air Force held both a quantitative and qualitative edge over the local Armée de l'Air units.
 Among the 140 aircraft that composed the Royal Thai Air Force's first-line strength were 24 Mitsubishi Ki-30 light bombers, nine Mitsubishi Ki-21 heavy bombers, 25 Curtiss Hawk 75N fighter planes, six Martin B-10 medium bombers, and 70 Vought O2U Corsair observation/attack aircraft.